Naomi Weisstein: Harvard University

 During her time at Harvard, Weisstein specialized in visual neuroscience.
 She also did research in the areas of visual cognition and cognitive neuroscience.
 Her dissertation was on the concept of parallel processing; which is the notion that the brain is an active agent in shaping reality.
-This concept is still being investigated today and modern researchers are building off of the work that Weisstein produced.
+This concept is still being investigated today and modern researchers are building on the work that Weisstein produced.
 Weisstein graduated at the top of her class and completed her PhD in three years, despite gender discrimination from the male students and faculty.
 On her first day, Weisstein, along with the other female students, were told that they did not belong in graduate school, as they should be more focused on becoming wives and mothers.
 She was also unable to use the equipment that Harvard had to offer because they questioned her ability to use it properly, and the faculty prioritized the male students' access to the equipment.
 She was then denied entry to the Lamont Library on campus due to the idea that women would distract the male students studying inside.
 All of these incidents prompted her to complete her PhD at Yale University where she was given the proper tools and access to complete her research.